steventg/handbook/add-mfc240c-rpi/README.md

 ## Adding MFC-240C Printer to Raspberry Pi

-Brother provides the LPR and CUPS driver but it is in i386 architecture.
+Brother provides the LPR and CUPS drivers but they are only in i386 architecture.

 # Pre-req
 1. Install CUPS